gmteunisse/fantaxtic/README.md

 ```

 # An example
-As an example, you can create a barplot using the GlobalPatterns data from the Phyloseq object.
+As an example, you can create a barplot using the GlobalPatterns data from the Phyloseq package.
 ```
 #Load data
 data(GlobalPatterns)